Prunus pensylvanica

 Click photo to enlarge

-Habitat: Found East of the continental divide.
+Habitat: There are two species of cherries found in Colorado.
+The Pin Cherry is generally found east of the continental divide while the Choke Cherry is found to the West.
 A close relative the Choke Cherry typically growing on the western slope of Colorado.

 Edibility: Edible